 In 1851 a group of prominent Clevelanders founded CLEVELAND UNIV., and one of the founders was William Slade, Jr., who platted the surrounding area into a subdivision with streets bearing such intellectual-sounding names as Literary St., Univ.
 St., College St., and one that would become Professor St. Next to Slade's allotment, John G. Jennings created the Univ.
 Hts. allotment, and donated its Pelton Park to the city.
 This area is now known as TREMONT.
 Other major subdivisions on the south and west sides during this period were two huge plattings by SILAS S. STONE (1849 and 1853), and allotments by GEORGE BENEDICT and Elias Root (1851), by Taylor and Hoyt (1852), and by H. Stone (1853), altogether totaling several thousand lots.

-By the 1880s the Doan's Corners area was developing into an alternative community for the Millionaires Row culture that was being pushed eastward out Euclid Ave. by encroaching commercial land uses.
-The location of Western Reserve College, the Case School of Applied Science, the CLEVELAND MUSEUM OF ART and other cultural institutions began to transform this area into a new elite center.
+By the 1880s the Doan's Corners area was developing into an alternative community for the Millionaires' Row culture that was being pushed eastward out from EUCLID AVE. by encroaching commercial land uses.
+The location of Western Reserve College, the Case School of Applied Science (see CASE WESTERN RESERVE UNIVERSITY), the CLEVELAND MUSEUM OF ART and other cultural institutions began to transform this area into a new elite center.
 After Wade donated part of his estate for WADE PARK in 1882, and the Gordon estate was deeded as a public park in 1893, real estate developers began creating large allotments in this, Cleveland's "East End."
-Wade himself created the Wade Park Allotment as the logical extension of EUCLID AVE. living, while other promoters began creating luxurious residential communities up on the heights.
+Wade himself created the Wade Park Allotment as the logical extension of Euclid Ave. living, while other promoters began creating luxurious residential communities up on the heights.
 A group headed by Atlanta railroad attorney Patrick Calhoun platted the Euclid Hts.
 Allotment in 1892 to take advantage of the new speed and hill-climbing power of the electric streetcars.
 Calhoun donated some of the land that became UNIV.
 CIRCLE in 1896 to serve as the gateway to both his elite development and the new park system.

 Investment syndicates from Virginia and Buffalo had begun developing SHAKER HTS., farther south on the heights, and donated the SHAKER LAKES for public parks that same year.
 By such donations, developers were able to turn rugged terrain that could not be developed into scenic parks that the public would maintain, while the city received park lands that it could not afford to purchase.
 The developers of the Brooklyn Park and Clifton Park Allotments at the mouth of the Rocky River also tied their developments to the desirable ambiance of public parks.
 The availability of dependable public transportation and public utilities also dictated the success of subdivision projects.